 We all need support.
-And we’re not talking about those lycra sports leggings – we’re talking about real, human support.
+And we’re not talking about those Lycra sports leggings – we’re talking about real, human support.
 We’re talking university support services.

 When you’re fresh out of high school, uni is your chance to live life on your own terms.
 Being a uni student is awesome.
 You’re in the driver’s seat, choosing your subjects, tutorial times, what to eat, when to study, when to get out of bed.
 You’re the boss!